neilalexander/vyatta-cjdns/README.md

 ### Introduction

-This is a cjdns distributable package for Ubiquiti EdgeOS or Vyatta-based platforms such as VyOS.
-It supports configuration through the standard Vyatta configuration editor and should therefore be very straight-forward to deploy.
+This is a cjdns distributable package for Ubiquiti EdgeOS.
+It supports configuration through the standard configuration editor and should therefore be very straight-forward to deploy.

 At this time this package is in very early stages of development, but the ultimate aim is to provide binary builds for some commonly-used platforms with pre-built cjdns binaries.